 Uses a philosophy similar to that used in current Locality approach

+Provides proper incentive for generation to locate where it minimizes combined cost of generation and transmission because siting where their capacity must compete with existing capacity to provide a limited amount of ICAP service may result in reduced revenue from ICAP sales.

 Key Concerns Raised

 Increases market power as fewer competitors remain in zones that are further divided.
+(This is not clear because the only reason you would get more zones is if there were new entry.)

 Instability in ICAP prices for generators and loads, since defining new Localities could significantly modify Locality ICAP market prices

 Interconnection requirements would not provide generators with the right to sell capacity from their generator.
+(I do not believe this is correct.
+They would have a right to sell but if there is more ICAP available in a zone than is required in the zone and allowed to be exported it might result in the clearing price being very low.)
 The amount of capacity that could be sold from a Locality would vary based on annual results of NYISO locational ICAP study

-Would negatively impact longer-term bilateral markets for local ICAP
+Would create an additional risk for longer-term bilateral markets for local ICAP

-Creating new zones or allowing the ISO to set Locational Installed Capacity Requirements based on sub-zonal areas would require a tariff change.

 Increased likelihood of tariff litigation as a change in the definition of Locality dramatically affects existing generator value.

 Load Pays